omanias/omanias/README.md

 ---

-_Soy desarrollador full stack con +4 años de experiencia en el manejo de distintas tecnologías, tales como, HTML, CSS, JavaScript, ReactJs, NodeJs, Express, MongoDb, Postgresql.
-Me describo como una persona con actitud proactiva y muy flexible a los cambios.
-Tengo iniciativa para el autodesarrollo y curiosidad para investigar sobre las últimas tecnologías.
-Habilidad para aceptar desafíos.
-Espíritu colaborativo en equipo.
-Fuerte habilidad analítica y orientación a los resultados.
-Ganas de crecer profesionalmente._
+_I am a full stack developer with +4 years of experience in handling different technologies such as HTML, CSS, JavaScript, ReactJs, NodeJs, Express, MongoDb, Postgresql.
+I describe myself as a person with proactive attitude and very flexible to changes.
+I have initiative for self-development and curiosity to research on the latest technologies.
+Ability to accept challenges.
+Collaborative team spirit.
+Strong analytical skills and results oriented.
+Eager to grow professionally._

 ---